oli-ver/MPEpisodeNumberGenerator/README.md

 This application scans the EPG data of your MediaPortal MySql database and adds series and episode numbers to all episodes in EPG.
 Other applications with this features only update the epg data of series that have scheduled recordings set in MediaPortal.

-If you start this application before running TV Movie EPG import (Clickfinder) and TvWishList there will be no recordings of seasons that you do not need anymore.
+If you start this application after running TV Movie EPG import (Clickfinder) and TvWishList there will be no recordings of seasons that you do not need anymore.

 Please rename both template files in the config directory deleting the suffix _template and configure them to match your needs.
 The application will not start until you do.
 Do not change the value of the proxy.
 This is only a small application running on my server to make it possible not to provide my thetvdb.com api key to the users.